Biswajit-sow/Biswajit-sow/README.md

 More details about my other work-
 <br>
      I am an aspiring Data & AI Engineer with a strong passion for Python and a keen interest in developing innovative solutions.
-I am actively upskilling by working with various Python libraries and have completed    several hands-on projects, particularly in Retrieval-Augmented Generation (RAG) and Machine Learning.
-My current GitHub repository showcases my work, including data analysis on multiple datasets.
+I am actively upskilling by working with various Python libraries and have completed    several hands-on projects, particularly in Agentic Ai (RAG) and Machine Learning.
+My current GitHub repository and my portfolio showcases my work, including data analysis on multiple datasets.
 I am continuously exploring new areas in AI/ML, with several upcoming projects in the pipeline.

 <h3 align="left">Connect with me:</h3>
 <p align="left">